Hugfin/chrome-scroll-extension/README.md

 # README.md

-# Chrome Go to Top Extension
+# Chrome Scroll to Top Extension

 This Chrome extension adds a button at the bottom of web pages.
 When clicked, the button scrolls the page back to the top.